Coronation Street: Repeats and classic episodes

 Repeat episodes, omnibus broadcasts and specials have been shown on various ITV channels.
 After several years on ITV2, in January 2008 the omnibus returned to the main ITV channel, where it was aired on Saturday mornings or afternoons, depending on the schedule and times.

 In May 2008, it moved to Sunday mornings, until August 2008, when it returned to Saturdays.
 In January 2009, it moved back to Sunday mornings, usually broadcasting at around 9.25am until December 2010.
 In January 2011, the omnibus moved to Saturday mornings on ITV at 9.25am.
 During the Rugby World Cup, which took place in New Zealand, matches had to be broadcast on a Saturday morning, so the omnibus moved to Saturday lunchtimes/afternoons during September and October 2011.
 On 22 October 2011, the omnibus moved back to Saturday mornings at 9.25am on ITV.
 In January 2012, the omnibus moved to ITV2, and then moved to ITV3 in January 2020.
 In January 2022, the omnibus moved back to ITV2.
+It was quietly dropped in April 2023 because of the widespread availability of on-demand streaming.

 Older episodes were broadcast by satellite and cable channel Granada Plus from its launch in 1996.
 The first episodes shown were from episode 1588 (originally transmitted on Monday 5 April 1976) onwards.
 Originally listed and promoted as Classic Coronation Street, the "classic" was dropped in early 2002, at which stage the episodes were from late 1989.
 By the time of the channel's closure in 2004, the repeats had reached February 1994.